Google Summer of Code¶

 - Search across all the projects in the

 - Download all the project’s documentation (PDF, HTMLZip, Epub) for offline viewing

 - Build a landing page for the collection that lists out all the projects, and could even have a user-editable description, similar to our project listing page.

 There is likely other ideas that could be done with

 Collections over time.

-Support for additional build steps for linting, testing, and other useful things¶
+Support for additional build steps for linting and testing¶

 It would be great to have wrappers for the following as a start:

 - Spell Check (https://pypi.python.org/pypi/sphinxcontrib-spelling/)